A bump is any size of lump, protrusion, puffiness, or localized swelling either under or on top of the skin of your head.

 Treatment for a Bump on the Head

-The way you treat bumps on your head, forehead, and surrounding areas depends greatly on their location, severity, underlying cause.
-You will need to narrow down the cause of your head bump to figure out which type of treatment is best for you.
+The way you treat bumps on your head, forehead, and surrounding areas depends greatly on their location, severity, and underlying cause.
+Your doctor will need to narrow down the cause of your head bump to figure out which type of treatment is best for you.

 Treatments for minor head bumps mainly work to reduce the pain, inflammation, or irritation involved with the bump or its surrounding area.
 You may want to try the following treatments on your own to find one that works for you, depending on the cause of your head bump: